 Later that month, Micromax also announced its plans to invest Rs.
 2000 crore in setting up three new manufacturing units in Andhra Pradesh, Telangana, and Rajasthan.
 The company is aiming at reducing dependence on imports by increasing domestic production to attain its 100 percent ‘Make in India’ plans.

-By 2020, Micromax is gunning for the top five spot globally in the smartphone market.
-It’s the only Indian smartphone brand which is among the top 10 global smartphone brands.
+By 2020, Micromax is gunning for the top five spots globally in the smartphone market.
+It’s the only Indian smartphone brand that is among the top 10 global smartphone brands.